ropensci/pdftools/README.md

 cat(txt[19])
 ```

-Pdftools usually does a decent job in retaining the positioning of table elements when converting from pdf to text.
-But the output is still very dependent on the formatting of the original pdf table, which makes it very difficult to write a generic table extractor.
-But with a little creativity you might be able to parse the table data from the text output of a given paper.
+The [`tabulizer`](https://github.com/ropensci/tabulizer) package is dedicated to extracting tables from PDF, and includes interactive tools for selecting tables.
+While `pdftools` is not designed for processing tables, with a little creativity you will be able to parse output into tables.

 ### Scanned text